 This guide walks you through the options for adjusting the look and feel of your Bedford, Anya, Bryant, or Hayden site.
-These options are available in the Style Editor.
+These options are available in Site Styles.

 This is a supplement to the guide Making style changes, which we suggest you read first if you're new to Squarespace.

-Tip: In the Home Menu, click Design, and then click Style Editor.
-To access tweaks specific to a page, navigate to the Style Editor when on that specific page.
+Tip: In the Home Menu, click Design, and then click Site Styles.
+To access tweaks specific to a page, navigate to Site Styles when on that specific page.

 Templates in the Bedford family support these page types:

 - Stacked Index - Create a long, scrolling page of stacked sections.

 - Blog - The list-style Blog Page stacks posts vertically.

 - Layout Page - An open page you can customize with blocks.